-Traditionally, software testing was considered as a way of finding defects once a usable product used to get developed.
-But with the advancement in the software development process and the requirements of complex software, the testing process was evolved.
+Traditionally, software testing was considered a way of finding defects once a usable product used to get developed.
+But with the advancement in the software development process and the requirements of complex software, the testing process evolved.

 Testing was broken down into different levels to improve the test coverage and reliability.
 In this tutorial, we will first quickly check the different levels of testing and then study in detail Integration testing and its types, advantages, and some of the most common integration testing tools.

 Software testing types can be broadly classified into Static Testing and Dynamic Testing.
 In the case of static testing, we do not run the developed software application, instead, we use different techniques like – inspections, walk-throughs, and informal and technical reviews to test the application.